lipeining/aboutOA_Backend/README.md

 you can set your own config<br>
 for the redis service , take a look at redis.conf ,about the requirepass.the version should be at least 3.0.<br>
+and more, you should change the host into "localhost"!
 ``` bash
 // before start the sevice, make sure you have set the config of mysql and redis
 // create a database named aboutoa, use the followed sql.